 Hello everyone!
 Thank you for checking out The Talkers are Talking.
-This story has been in the works for over three years and made it to 13th place in the first Nerdist competition.
+This story has been in the works for over 8 years and made it to 13th place in the first Nerdist competition.
 Since then, it has expanded into a trilogy, and I am working out the details regarding publication.
 I try to only send updates when I have relevant information and am currently (5/22) working on the final draft of Book 1.
-I appreciate and look forward to all comments, critiques and suggestions!
+I appreciate and look forward to all comments, critiques, and suggestions!

 Global Warming is not only real, but it’s brought with it a new horror even the scientists couldn’t see coming.
 At 84.7°F, the air becomes poison.
 And when a person is exposed to such temps, their brain becomes diseased.
 The few who haven’t been infected have escaped to the cooler temperatures of the sewers and tunnels below ground.